The Fair Housing Act and Assistance Animals

-- A bird who alerts a person with hearing issues when someone has come to the door.
+- A bird who alerts their hard-of-hearing companion when someone has come to the door.

 Landlords must agree to a reasonable accommodation request if the disability claim is true and if the request does not create a hardship on the landlord or other tenants.
 If your request for a reasonable accommodation is denied by the landlord, you have the right to request that a government agency investigate your claim that the landlord is discriminating against you.

 You have several options for filing a complaint: